Brod8362/d4m/README.md

 ### Flatpak (pre-built binary)

-Download the latest .flatpak from the [releases](https://github.com/Brod8362/d4m/releases) section and install it via `flatpak install`. (e.g, `flatpak install d4m-VERSION.flatpak`)
+Download the latest .flatpak from the [releases](https://github.com/Brod8362/d4m/releases) section and install it by double-clicking.

+Alternatively, you can install it with `flatpak install`. (e.g, `flatpak install d4m-VERSION.flatpak`)

 ### Flatpak (building)